AustinmJoseph/network-permissions/README.md

 </p>

 <h1>Network Files and Permission </h1>

-This tutorial shows how to share resources over the network, including allowing users to Read,Write, or Deny access depending on the gorup and using ACtive Directory to make Security Groups.
+This tutorial demonstrates how to share resources over the network while managing access based on user roles.
+It covers how to configure permissions for users to Read, Write, or Deny access, depending on their group membership.
+Additionally, we will use Active Directory to create and manage Security Groups to control access efficiently.

 <h2>Environments and Technologies Used</h2>